Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Abstract

 \section{Abstract}

 We explore the effects on nuclear bulk properties of using regularization cutoffs larger than the nucleon mass within the chiral effective field theory with a power counting that ensures order-by-order renormalization in the two-nucleon system.
 To do so we calculate ground-state properties of the $^{16}$O nucleus in the Hartree--Fock approach in a basis made up of plane waves confined in a cube.
 We find that regularization cutoff effects manifest themselves in two distinct ways: a strong sensitivity to the the counter-terms in attractive singular partial waves (related to the sign of the corresponding low-energy constant) and to the correction for spurious deeply bound states (for high enough cutoffs).
 In fact the latter happens to deprive the Hartree--Fock approximation of yielding bound solutions in nuclei.
-We conclude that, when using a leading-order chiral potential in the Nogga--Timmermans--van Kolck's power counting (with a regularization cutoff higher than the nucleon mass), one cannot produce a selfconsistent mean field free of spurious bound-state effects that can serve as a reference state for beyond-mean-field methods (such as coupled-cluster or in-medium similarity renormalization group methods).
+We conclude that, when using a leading-order chiral potential in the Nogga--Timmermans--van Kolck's power counting (with a regularization cutoff higher than the nucleon mass), one cannot produce a selfconsistent mean field free of spurious bound-state effects that can serve as a reference state for beyond-mean-field methods.
+For high regularization cutoffs which yield an attractive $^3S_1$ contact potential, one can at best incorporate in the mean-field solution a partial correction for spurious bound states.
+Then the remaining correction has to be added to the residual interaction in a treatment beyond the Hartree--Fock approximation.
+In fact a ``full'' correction in the $^3D_2$ channel, with energy shifts of the order of or somewhat larger than those recommended in [Phys.
+Rev. C \textbf{103}, 054304 (2021)], is possible.